Prairie Bayou

+Racing career

 Early racing career

 At age two Prairie Bayou won a maiden race and an allowance race.
 He went on to place second in his next two starts in stakes races.
 He finished as the runner-up in both the Inner Harbor Stakes and the Pappa Riccio Stakes.
 As a three-year-old he really began to show promise.
 He won the Count Fleet Stakes and the Whirlaway Stakes at Aqueduct in the first quarter of 1993.
 In March Prairie Bayou won the Spriral Stakes at Turfway Park.
 In April he won the grade one Blue Grass Stakes at Keeneland Race Course.
 Leading up to the 1993 Kentucky Derby, Prairie Bayou was made the betting favorite for the Derby, as well as for the other two Triple Crown races, Prairie Bayou was ridden by jockey Mike Smith.
 A come-from-behind horse, in the Derby he was caught far back in the large field for most of the race.
 In the final quarter, the gelding had to move to the far outside in order to make a strong stretch run that earned him a second-place finish behind Sea Hero.